DHCPv4 Server

 On this screen, only the MAC address is necessary.

-The client MAC address which identifies the host to deliver options on this page, or by entering only the MAC address, it will be added to the list of known clients for use when the Deny unknown clients option is set.
+The client MAC address which identifies a host.
+This can be used to deliver customized options on this page.
+Alternately, by entering only the MAC address it will be added to the list of known clients for use when the Deny unknown clients option is set.

 Note

 Client MAC address can be obtained from a command prompt on most platforms.
-On UNIX-based or UNIX-work-alike operating systems including macOS, typing ifconfig -a will show the MAC address for each interface.
+On many UNIX-based or UNIX-work-alike operating systems including macOS, typing ifconfig -a will show the MAC address for each interface.
+On Linux, use ip link.
 On Windows, ipconfig /all will show the MAC address.
 The MAC address may also sometimes be found upon a sticker on the network card, or near the network jack for integrated adapters.
 For hosts on the same subnet, the MAC can be determined by pinging the IP address of the host and then running arp -a.

-An ID sent by the client to identify itself as per RFC 2132.
+An optional ID sent by the client to identify itself as per RFC 2132.
+This is used for matching, similar to the MAC address, it does not set a value for the client.

 This IP address is a preference, not a reservation.
 Assigning an IP address here will not prevent another host from using the same IP address.
 If the IP address is in use when this client requests a lease, the server will instead assign the client an address from the general pool.
-For this reason, the GUI does not allow assigning static IP mappings inside of the DHCP pool.
+For this reason, the GUI does not allow assigning static mappings inside of pools.

 The hostname of the client.
-This does not have to match the actual hostname set on the client.
-The hostname set here will be used when registering DHCP addresses in the DNS forwarder.
+This does not have to match the hostname set on the client.
+The hostname set here will be used when registering DHCP addresses in the DNS resolver.

 Cosmetic only, and available for use to help track any additional information about this entry.
 It could be the name of the person who uses the PC, its function, the reason it needed a static address, or the administrator who added the entry.
 It may also be left blank.